Mr. Majestic: Fictional character biography

 At some point, Majestic created a headquarters for himself by hollowing Mount Rushmore and building a base inside it, known as the Rushmore Sanctuary.

 Years after killing John Colt, Savant approached Majestic and asked him to help Zealot in her battle with Tapestry.
 And thus, Mr. Majestic made his return.

-After most of the original WildC.A.T.s were sent to Khera and presumed dead, Majestic and Savant formed a new WildC.A.T.s dedicated to performing surgical strikes on the post-human underworld.
+After most of the original WildC.A.T.s were sent to Khera and presumed dead, Majestic and Savant formed a new WildC.A.T.s team dedicated to performing surgical strikes on the post-human underworld.
 The team was manipulated by one of their own, Tao, into taking part in a war against post-human criminals, and Majestic appeared to kill Tao, although it would eventually be revealed that it was, in fact, shapeshifter Mr. White, who had been brainwashed into believing he was Tao and assuming his form.

 Savant and Majestic went on to leave the WildC.A.T.s, and shortly afterwards proceeded to go on an expedition in Peru, accompanied by Savant's best friend Mabel Bligh.
-The expedition ended up leading Majestic, Savant and Mabel to meet and befriend several post-humans, including Sheba, Cybernary, Met-L and Disperse, forming the short-lived group Savant Garde.
+The expedition ended up leading Majestic, Savant, and Mabel to meet and befriend several post-humans, including Sheba, Cybernary, Met-L, and Disperse, forming the short-lived group Savant Garde.